imfing/ava_downloader/README.md

 Magnet link is also supported.
 Check http://academictorrents.com/details/71631f83b11d3d79d8f84efe0a7e12f0ac001460 for more details.

-:memo: The downloading process could be unstable due to the network condition of torrent servers.
+Note: The downloading process could be unstable due to the network condition of torrent servers.
 If so, use Mega instead.

 ---